kevquirk/simple.css-site/getting-started.md

 </html>
 ```

 Save this file on your computer somewhere as `index.html`.
-If you then double-click on that file, it will open in your browser and will look something like this:
+If you then double-click on that file, it will open in your browser and should look something like this:

 ![Unformatted HTML example](/assets/images/unformatted-html.png)

-Well that just won't do, will it!
+Not very nice, I think you will agree.
 Let's add Simple.css and fix this, shall we?

 ## Step 2 - add Simple.css